 - Statistics—Use mathematical techniques to analyze and interpret data.

-According to the U.S. Bureau of Labor Statistics, the median annual salary for mathematicians is $99,380, actuaries is $87,650, operations research analysts is $70,960 and statisticians is $72,830.
+According to the U.S. Bureau of Labor Statistics, the 2018 median annual salary for mathematicians and statisticians is more than $88,000 ,and employment is projected to grow 30% in the next decade.
 Some math-related career fields require a master’s degree or other advanced degree.